gsi-upm/eurosentiment-generator/README.md

 Installation instructions
 ------------------------------
-This repository contains all the code necessary to run a semanticgenerator.
+This repository contains all the code necessary to run an eurosentiment-generator.
 To install it, follow the following steps:

 * Copy the eurosentiment/settings.py.template to eurosentiment/settings.py
 * Add your database information to settings.py